ubisoft/mixer/doc/unittest.md

 Running the unit test require the `MIXER_BLENDER_EXE_PATH` environment variable to be set with the absolute path to the Blender that will be used for testing.

+To start the tests from VScode, make sure that the addon is installed in the Blender instance that will be started, possibly by launching it once via VScode [Blender development addon](https://github.com/JacquesLucke/blender_vscode)

 ## CI/CD on unit tests